Google Analytics & Tag Manager for WordPress

 How to Install Google Analytics Through Google Tag Manager

-Once Google Tag Manager is successfully installed, it’s time to install Google Analytics.
+Once Google Tag Manager is successfully installed, it’s time to install and use Google Analytics.
 When completed, Google Analytics will ‘funnel’ through Google Tag Manager on your website.

 In fact, once it’s set up, you don’t even have to add analytics code to your site.
 To begin, go back to your Tag Manager account and click New Tag: